 By Sherri Roberts

-Top Houston plastic surgeon Dr. Chris Patronella implements a multitiered strategy to achieving the best scar appearance possible from tummy tuck surgery and other cosmetic plastic surgery procedures.
+Top Houston plastic surgeon Dr. Chris Patronella implements a multitiered strategy to achieving the best scar appearance possible from his TRUE FORM ABDOMINOPLASTY® surgery and other cosmetic plastic surgery procedures.
 It starts in the operating room with the incision and wound healing techniques he uses followed by postoperative products and possibly nonsurgical skin laser treatments, as well.

 “Postsurgical scars is an area that is often overlooked in cosmetic surgery, though it is a common concern for patients,” said Dr. Patronella.
 “We can’t do these cosmetic operations without leaving a scar, so I work hard to develop a treatment plan for my patients that will minimize the appearance of scars as much as possible.”
 Because scars can take up to two years to fully mature, attentive treatment throughout this process produces optimal conditions for scar healing.

 “Meticulous tissue handling in surgery, multiple layers of closure, limitation on any external (visible) sutures and early removal if present (5 to 7 days), and post-operative incision protection are important requirements for optimizing scar appearance,” said Dr. Patronella.
 Because high tension (tightness) along an incision can cause poorer scars with widening and thickening, Dr. Patronella is meticulous in measuring the ideal amount of skin to remove in order to achieve ideal contours without compromising the incision line with excessively taut skin and sutures.